 Earthquakes can not be wished away.
 But considering the rapid growth in this region covered by Himachal Pradesh and newly emerging Uttarakhand a major earthquake could create havoc.
 The population density of the region has increased in leaps and bounds in past one decade.
 An earthquake would mean a major disaster.
 It would be better if the state governments start disaster management training programmes and also take measure to ensure that only earthquake resistant houses are permitted to be constructed.
 Schools and hospitals would need the special attention of the Governments-as congregation of people is always more at these places.

-Sand dyke with carbonized root in Yamuna terrace.
+Images: Sand dyke with carbonized root in Yamuna terrace.

 Did an earthquake disturb the tranquility of these sediment layers?